Pesonet1/qgis_plugin_base/README.md

 ## Qt Designer

 This is a convenient tool for designing plugin ui.
 It modifies .ui files.
+From QDialog class the designer elements can be accessed with the set name e.g. self.dlg.test_button.
+These elements can be connected for listening UI elements.

 ## Plugin Reloader